 Conventional wisdom was that both Uriah Hall and Chris Leben had their jobs on the line Saturday night at UFC 168.
-The TUF 1 veteran Leben came into the fight on a three-fight losing streak and Hall had lost his first two official UFC fights since making it to the finals of TUF.
+The TUF 1 veteran Leben came into the fight on a three-fight losing streak and Hall had lost his two official UFC fights since making it to the finals of TUF.

-The always aggressive Leben was to provide the fire test to Hall's sometimes too passive style.
+The always aggressive Leben was to provide the fire test to Hall's sometimes too passive ice.
 The flashy striker from New York passed the test with flying colors, stopping Leben with strikes after one round.

 Hall was content to use excellent foot work to stay out of Leben's way while mixing in his own selective but powerful shots.
 Leben walked into a right punch near the end of the first and was dropped hard by it.